American toad: Tadpoles

-The American toad lays between 2,000-20,000 eggs in two strings which hatch in 3-12 days.
+American Toad eggs hatch into tadpoles in 3-12 days.
 The hatched tadpoles, while very small, are recognizable by their skinny tails in relation to the size of their round black bodies.
 They reach adulthood in 50–65 days.
 When metamorphosis is complete, the "toadlets" may stay in the water for a short period of time before transitioning to be mostly land based.
 Often times, groups of tadpoles reach the toadlet stage at once and a begin a mass migration to higher ground.
 Typically, toadlets migrate to shaded areas in the mid-range and upland forests that border the marshes where they were bred.
 Toadlets can be observed eating microscopic bugs in their roaming ground between various vegetation; they are also known to eat ants, spiders, slugs and worms.
 Studies have shown that they have a mutualistic relationship with Chlorogonium algae, which makes tadpoles develop faster than normal.
 Leaf litter from invasive plants like autumn olive or purple loosestrife in the larval nursery can increase the burden of trematode parasite infestation among tadpoles.
 This is possibly mediated by faster development of tadpoles in these aquatic environments than in nurseries with leaves of native black huckleberry or swamp loosestrife.

 Tadpoles have several mechanisms to reduce predation.
 They avoid predators by swimming in very shallow water often with thick grass vegetation and by swimming close together in schools during the day.
 Tadpoles also produce toxic chemicals in their skin that discourage some predation.
 Fish have been reported to die after consuming one tadpole; however, most fish quickly learn to avoid eating American toad tadpoles.